Three-years LLB v/s Five years LLB course in India

 Elaborating on the first option available to students, the pros and cons of pursuing an integrated LLB degree are as mentioned below:

-- The degree is an integrated course where the students do not have to undergo graduation twice, i.e. 3 years of graduation in any stream and then again 3 years of law; but here they will receive a consolidated “BA LLB” degree upon finishing the course in a period of 5 years.
-Earlier, the Bar Council of India (BCI) had an age limit of 20 years to pursue five year LLB course, but after facing criticism from the Supreme Court, the age limit was first increased to 22 years and later removed.
+- The degree is an integrated course where the students do not have to undergo graduation twice, i.e., 3 years of graduation in any stream and then again 3 years of law; but here they will receive a consolidated “BA LLB” degree upon finishing the course in a period of 5 years.
+Earlier, the Bar Council of India (BCI) had an age limit of 20 years to pursue a five-year LLB course, but after facing criticism from the Supreme Court, the age limit was first increased to 22 years and later removed.

 - Students gain exposure to legal education from a young age and streamline their thought process in that direction.

-- Students can choose from a wide range of subject options in five-year courses which three-year students cannot avail.
+- Students can choose from a wide range of subject options in five-year courses that three-year students cannot access.
 For eg: BA LLB, BBA LLB, BCom LLB, BSc LLB, BA LLB (Hons), BBA LLB (Hons), BCom LLB (Hons), BSc LLB (Hons) etc.

 - Students also undergo internships every semester with top law firms, corporates, NGO’s and the likes and further enhance their knowledge on the practical aspects of the law.